pallets-eco/flask-sqlalchemy/docs/models.rst

 query to get the list of pages for that tag.
-If you need to apply further query options on that list, you could either switch to the ``'dynamic'`` strategy - with the drawbacks mentioned above - or get a query object using ``Page.query.with_parent(some_tag)`` and then use it exactly as you would with the query object from a dynamic relationship.
+If you need to apply further query options on that list, you could either switch to the ``'dynamic'`` strategy - with the drawbacks mentioned above - or get a query object using :meth:`Page.query.with_parent(some_tag) <sqlalchemy.orm.query.Query.with_parent>` and then use it exactly as you would with the query object from a dynamic relationship.